daos-stack/daos/src/object/README.md

 for a specific container snapshot and can be generated when creating a container snapshot with DAOS_SNAP_OPT_OIT flag.

-OIT is implemented as a special object with oid.lo as container snapshot epoch, each object ID is stored as an akey as the oid, with a default 8 bytes length single value data under that akey.
-User can mark specific oids with some data (marker, max length is DAOS_OIT_MARKER_MAX_LEN), those data is internally stored as appending the data to the single value under the akey of the oid.
+OIT is implemented as a special object with oid.lo as the epoch of the container snapshot.
+Each object ID is stored as an akey in this object, with a default 8 bytes length single value data under that akey.
+User can mark specific oids in this table with some data (marker, max length is DAOS_OIT_MARKER_MAX_LEN).
+This user data is appended to the 8 byte single value under the akey of the oid.